wapenshaw/react-typescript-eslint-prettier-vscode-boilerplate/README.md

+# The ultimate boilerplate for VSCode maniacs

+### Just installed VSCode and want to develop react applications?
+I got you!
+DONWLOAD THIS NOW!

+### Download, open folder in vscode, install recommended extensions, yarn start and hit F5!
+You are debugging in vscode instantly!

+I should have called it `react-typescript-eslint-prettier-errorlens-es7snippets-chromedebug-vscode-styledcomponents-boilerplate` but couldn't, thats ok, thanks github!

 This is a Create React App ejected and version bumped to @latest as on 21-Jul, CRA was still on ESLint 6.x.
 Big Mad!

 This is geared for VSCode and has all project/extension specific settings included, such as